AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/contributing.md

 git remote add upstream https://github.com/PixarAnimationStudios/OpenTimelineIO.git
 ```

-Now you fetch the latest changes from Pixar's OpenTimelineIO repo like this:
+Now you fetch the latest changes from the OpenTimelineIO repo like this:

 ```bash
 git fetch upstream